 How to apply

 No exam is required to become an embalmer intern.
-To apply:

 - Wearing protective clothing/universal precautions.